 Accenture recognizes that a defense organization is often caught between the need to operate as a business and at the same time continuously enhance its war-fighting capabilities.
 In parallel, it needs to maneuver in a highly political environment in which rational decisions often give way to political compromises.
-In order to face up to these conflicting pressures, it is important that defense organisations have a clear view of their route to transformation and a
+In order to face up to these conflicting pressures, it is important that defense organisations have a clear view of their route to transformation and a focus on:

 Accenture’s has developed a Defense transformation blueprint that addresses the two dimensions that its experience suggests are vital to effective renewal—process transformation and journey management.
 Whereas transformation efforts in defense have tended to focus on the process transformation element, the Accenture blueprint provides a framework for rigorously analyzing and managing process transformation and journey management equally.